jluttine/NiDE/README.md

 }
 ```

-Just choose the revision (tag or commit) you want and remember to put the
+Just choose the version you want and remember to put the correct hash.
+Of
-correct hash.
+course, you can also use your local check-out of the repository.

 ## Usage